|

 Apparel industry supports a direct employment to 4.89 million persons.

-India is dominated by private sector and the export usually is hampered
+dominated by private sector and the export usually is hampered by the fact

-Corporation, Kellwood Company and management consultants like McKinesey
+Kellwood Company and management consultants like McKinesey & Company

-& Company have projected that India could be the next biggest winner
+have projected that India could be the next biggest winner after China due

-after China due to abundant raw material availability, robust textile
+to abundant raw material availability, robust textile industry, IT industry

-quality fabric for production of Indian clothing, both men and women.
-In
+fabric for production of Indian clothing, both men and women.
+In every nook

-every nook and corner of the country, there are the craftsmen who spent
+and corner of the country, there are the craftsmen who spent their entire

 Raw material production includes cotton, silk, wool, linen and manmade